flanagan-lab/Snigra_behaviour/README.md

 * `Active_courtship.Rmd`: Processes some data, performs some exploratory plotting, and performs model selection on the variables that predict the duration of courtship behaviours.
 It also includes the code to create Fig. 2 in the manuscript.
 * `Chasing_Behaviours.Rmd`: Processes some data, performs some exploratory plotting, and performs the generalised linear regression to analyse the probability that chasing will occur.
 It also includes the code to create Fig. 3 in the manuscript.

+## Author information

+Much of this code was written by Fleur van Eyndhoven as part of her MSc thesis at the University of Canterbury.
+Sarah Flanagan also contributed code and created the final plots for the manuscript.